hans-riess/hans-riess.github.io/_pages/about.md

 As a Postdoctoral Associate at Duke University working in the lab of [Michael Zavlanos](https://www.michaelmzavlanos.org/group), I lead efforts in the development of new theories, algorithms, and software for the analysis of networked autonomous systems, including the development of relevant data-driven and machine learning techniques.
 I interact with and supervise graduate and undergraduate students in our group working on relevant research topics.

-My other research interests geometric/topological deep learning, lattice theory and applied topology.
+My other research interests are geometric and topological deep learning, applied algebra, and applied topology.